mediaopt/paypal-commercetools-connector/docs/PayPal.md

 Provide the payment source in the request.

-Additional fields might be relevant for curtain payment methods (e.g. PayUponInvoice).
+Additional fields might be relevant for certain payment methods (e.g. PayUponInvoice).

 ***Endpoint:***